provegard/ncdbg/docs/VSCode.md

 Adjust the host name and port accordingly.
 For VSCode to be able to map a script with a relative path to a workspace script, the `webRoot` property should be set to the "base location" of relative script paths.

+### Where is launch.json?

+It should be in the _.vscode_ folder in the workspace root.
+If it's not there, go to the Debug view and click the settings gears towards the top.
+There should be a red indicator and a tooltip that reads something like "Configure or Fix 'launch.json'".
+After clicking, in the environment dropdown that appears, select Chrome.
+The _launch.json_ file should now open and you can modify the added Chrome entry to look like the entry above.

 ## Start debugging